-Federal excise tax revenues—collected mostly from sales of motor fuel, airline tickets, tobacco, alcohol, and health-related goods and services—totaled $83.8 billion in 2017, or 2.5 percent of federal tax receipts.
+Federal excise tax revenues—collected mostly from sales of motor fuel, airline tickets, tobacco, alcohol, and health-related goods and services—totaled nearly $100 billion in 2019, or 2.9 percent of total federal tax receipts.

 Excise taxes are narrowly based taxes on consumption, levied on specific goods, services, and activities.
 They can be either a per unit tax (such as the per gallon tax on gasoline) or a percentage of price (such as the airline ticket tax).
 Generally, excise taxes are collected from producers or wholesalers, and are embedded in the price paid by final consumers.

 Federal excise tax revenue has declined over time relative to the size of the economy.
 As a percentage of gross domestic product (GDP), excise tax revenue fell from 2.7 percent in 1950 to 0.7 percent by 1979 (figure 1).
 Receipts temporarily increased because of the crude oil windfall profit tax imposed in 1980, but excluding that tax, (the dashed line in figure 1) revenue was about 0.7 percent of GDP through the 1980s and 1990s.
 Excise tax revenues as a percentage of GDP gradually declined again throughout the 2000s to roughly 0.4 percent in recent years.

 Excise tax revenue is either transferred to the general fund or allocated to trust funds dedicated to specified purposes.
 General fund excise taxes account for roughly 40 percent of total excise receipts, with the remaining 60 percent going to trust funds.